Sorry, you need to enable JavaScript to visit this website.

 Understanding of sport

 The German constitution states that responsibilities are divided between the federal government and the federal states (Bundesländer), so the federal government's sports policy is oriented towards this structure.
 The government sees that its main priority is to fund elite sports in order to promote a positive image internationally.
-The Federal Ministry of the Interior, Building and Community (Bundesministerium des Innern, für Bau und Heimat) is responsible at the federal (national) level.
+In Germany, responsibility for sport lies with the Minister of State for Sport and Volunteering in the Federal Chancellery (Staatsministerin für Sport und Ehrenamt im Bundeskanzleramt) (since 2025), who coordinates the federal government's sports policy, while the Federal Ministry of the Interior (Bundesministerium des Innern, BMI) continues to oversee the promotion of elite sport and sports infrastructure.
 Sports funding in schools and for the general public is the responsibility of the federal states and/or local communities.

 National strategy(ies)